chjch/LAA6656/tutorials/1-software_and_data.md

-# Software setup and introduction to datasets
+# Tutorial 1 - Software setup and introduction to datasets

 ## 1. Install ArcGIS Pro